IndustriesFeaturesCompareBlogPricingAboutDemoLoginGet Started Free

 What a Dispatcher Actually Does

-A common mistake is defining the dispatcher role too narrowly (just "answer phones and schedule") or too broadly (scheduling + billing + customer service + HR).
-The dispatcher role should be:
+A common mistake is defining the dispatcher role too narrowly ("just answer phones and schedule") or too broadly (scheduling plus billing plus customer service plus HR).
+Both extremes hurt you.
+The dispatcher role should be laser-focused:

-Core responsibilities: - Answer all inbound calls and messages promptly - Book and schedule new jobs according to your routing and priority rules - Communicate with technicians throughout the day (job status, updates, changes) - Manage same-day schedule changes (callbacks, emergencies, cancellations) - Confirm appointments 24 hours in advance - Follow up with customers after job completion
+Core responsibilities: - Answer all inbound calls and messages promptly during business hours - Book and schedule new jobs according to your routing and priority rules - Communicate with technicians throughout the day — job status, ETAs, updates, and changes - Manage same-day schedule changes including callbacks, emergencies, and cancellations - Confirm appointments 24 hours in advance to reduce no-shows - Follow up with customers after job completion to close the feedback loop

-Not in the dispatcher role: Invoicing, payroll, hiring, marketing.
-These are separate functions that should not dilute the dispatcher's focus.
+Not in the dispatcher role: Invoicing, payroll, hiring, marketing, purchasing, HR.
+These are separate functions that dilute the dispatcher's focus and create accountability problems.
+Every task you add to the dispatcher role is a task that will not get full attention.

 What Makes a Great Dispatcher

-Technical skills matter less than soft skills.
-Your dispatcher will spend all day managing competing priorities, unhappy customers, and technicians with conflicting information.
-Look for:
+Technical skills matter far less than soft skills for this role.
+Your dispatcher will spend all day managing competing priorities, frustrated customers, and technicians with conflicting information.
+The following qualities matter most:

-Organizational instinct.
+Spatial and organizational thinking.
 Dispatching is pattern matching — which job goes to which tech, in what order, based on location, skills, and priority.
-Some people think spatially; others do not.
-A dispatcher who does not think spatially will struggle.
+Some people naturally think in terms of maps and sequences; others do not.
+A dispatcher who cannot visualize geographic routing will create inefficient schedules that waste drive time and reduce your daily job capacity.

 Try Fixlify AI Free